IBM/aspera-cli/docs/README.md

 > [!NOTE]
 > `ascli` accepts the following fields within the `sync_info` Hash.
-> The option listed in the **Description** correspond to the equivalent parameters used by the low-level `async` command.
+> The options listed in the **Description** column correspond to the equivalent parameters used by the low-level `async` command.

 | Field | Type | Description |
 |------------------------------------------|---------------|----------------------------------------------------------------------------------|